jakemcc/jakemccrary.com/source/_posts/2016-06-25-seven-tips-for-successful-remote-meetings.markdown

 Using a single device also makes it harder for all the co-located attendees to view the remote attendees.
-Without a clear view of the remote attendees, the co-located attendees often accidently exclude the remote people by focusing on discussions between the co-located group.
+Without a clear view of the remote attendees, the co-located attendees often accidentally exclude the remote people by focusing on discussions between the co-located group.